Who Is the Screaming Man at Pillar Path Waypoint in Elden Ring – Igon’s Quest Guide

 Make sure you summon Igon during this fight so that he can take on Bayle and get his revenge.
 This is well worth doing, even if you normally dislike using Summons as the voice actor for Igon goes hard.

-If you go back to where you fought the two drakes and where Igon gave you his furled finger, you can collect his Armor, bow, and Drake Hunt Ash of War.
+If you go back to where you fought the two drakes and where Igon gave you his furled finger, you can collect his armor, bow, and Drake Hunt Ash of War.
 Then, travel back to the Priestess and get some rewards.
-She will be gone, but in her place is the Priestess Heart and the Flowerstone Gavel.
+She will be gone, but in her place is the Priestess Heart and the Flowerstone Gavel, if you didn’t choose to give her Thiollier’s Concoction.

+If you did give her the Concoction, she’ll give you Dragonbolt of Florissax, a dragon cult incantation.
+And if you speak to her and admit that it was you who gave her the sleeping draft she’ll scold you and then demand that you take her with you as her lord, thus presenting you with Ancient Dragon Florissax Spirit Ashes.

+That’s quite a lot of effort and reward for helping a random screaming man in Elden Ring.

 Elden Ring is available now on Xbox, PC, and PlayStation.